zukunft/zukunft.com/docs/code_functions_all.md

 ```
 \-- component
+    \-- api_class - section for function api_class not yet defined that it should be construct and map in /component/com
+            ponent.php
+    \-- to_url_array - section for function to_url_array not yet defined that it should be construct and map in /compone
+            nt/component.php
     \-- db_fld_to_url - section for function db_fld_to_url not yet defined that it should be construct and map in /compo
             nent/component.php
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /component/c